 One member wrote about an app they use to stay fit: “I just started an exercise program for all my lung problems.
 It’s an app I have on my iPad, and I mirror it on my TV.
 It covers breathing, balance, walking, meditation — all pretty easy, and I can do it at my own pace.”

-Be sure to ask your doctor about what kind of exercise may be right for you.
-Your health care provider can give you a referral for a physical therapist who can work with you to find an appropriate level of physical activity.
+Be sure to ask your doctor about what kind of exercise may be right for you to help you avoid worsening PAH symptoms.
+Your healthcare provider can give you a referral for a physical therapist who can work with you to find an appropriate level of physical activity.

-PAH symptoms include chest pain, shortness of breath, dizziness, fatigue, and edema (swelling) in legs, ankles, and the abdomen.
+PAH symptoms include chest pain, shortness of breath, dizziness, fatigue, and swelling in the legs, ankles, and abdomen.

 There are several subtypes of PAH, including:

-There is no cure for PAH, but treatment plans can help manage symptoms and improve quality of life.
-Moreover, incorporating the above life hacks may make daily life with PAH easier.
+There is currently no cure for PAH, but treatment plans can help manage symptoms and improve quality of life.
+Moreover, incorporating the above life hacks may make daily life with this condition easier.
+Talk to your doctor about which PAH treatment may be right for you.

 Are you living with PAH?
 Do you have any tips for making daily life with PAH easier?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.